-The TAGGS CFDA Information Report provides detailed award information for a single CFDA Program.
+The TAGGS Assistance Listing Report provides detailed award information for a single Assistance Listing.
 The data provided is from FY 2008 or from the start date of data collection through the present.
 For information prior to FY 2008, please use the TAGGS Advanced Search.

 Along with the bar chart broken up by Issue Date or Funding Fiscal Year, there is also an exportable table below that groups by Issue Date or Funding Fiscal Year and shows the recipient name, state, award number, award title and amount from each award action.